dejwk/roo_time/README.md

 When used with Espressif chips, uses microsecond precision, and stores the time as int64_t (in other words, it will not overflow on you).

-I wrote this library because I couldn't find another that supported this full range of features, while working seamlessly with various RTC devices.
-In particular, with DS3231, I wanted to keep the time as UTC, and deal with daylight savings conversions outside of that.
-But timezone support is not commonly found in Arduino time libraries.
+The library is designed to work seamlessly with various RTC device drivers.
+For example, if you have a DS3231 real-time clock, you can use this library to keep the raw, UTC time in DS3231, and deal with time zones and daylight savings conversions on top of that.

 ## Compatibility

 This library is extensively tested on ESP32 with the Arduino framework.
 That said, it should also work without changes on other Espressif chips, and with the Espressif framework instead of Arduino.
 (This library does not have any explicit dependency on Arduino).

 The library is written in standard C++, and the only platform-dependent function is the one behind Uptime::Now().
-It should work out-of-the-box on arbitrary Arduino platforms, although it wasn't explicitly tested beyond ESP32.
+It should work out-of-the-box on other Arduino platforms, although it wasn't explicitly tested beyond ESP32.

 ## Measuring elapsed time